Social Anxiety Disorder - Symptoms and Treatment 2026

 Neurobiology of Social Anxiety Disorder:

-There is strong evidence for dopamine dysfunction in SP.
+There is strong evidence for dopamine dysfunction in SAD.
 Comorbidies with other DA hypofunction disorders such as atypical depression, dysthymia, attention deficit disorder (ADD), and alcoholism are common.
 Liebowitz observed in comparison studies between the TCA "imipramine" (Tofranil) and the MAOI "phenelzine" (Nardil) that while phenelzine was extremely effective in treating Social Anxiety, imipramine showed no efficacy - with the primary difference in the two drugs being the marked pro-DA effect of Nardil.

 Since the 1990's, evidence has emerged that an area of the brain called the striatum is different in patients with generalized Social Anxiety Disorder.
 More recent studies have switched focus to the amygdala, where evidence of abnormality accumulates.
 The amygdala is a core "primitive" part of the brain where many "automatic" animal type functions are regulated or controlled, such as fear and startle response, anxiety, sex, and aggression.